TillMeineke/ML_Zoomcamp2024_hw/01-intro/setup/00_setup_environments.md

-# Setting up the Environment for ML Zoomcamp 2024
+# Setting up the environments for ML Zoomcamp 2024

 21.09.2024